GREEN

 • The report excludes the daily footprint of our non-profit organisation vzw Zig Zag asbl, since we also organise other events.

-• This leads to an uncertainty of 17%, which is more than acceptable for a first calculation.
+• Data was incomplete for part of the restaurants, mobility and certain goods.
+This leads to an uncertainty of 17%, which is more than acceptable for a first calculation.

 Why Cristal?